imartingraham/fleetio-assessment/docs/react-engineer.md

    **Note:** We are looking for your Javascript/React chops here, avoid including any open source libraries to solve this.

-2. If you have time, return to the main `VehiclesIndex` page.
-There is a bug with the efficiency calculation in the `Vehicles/     FuelEntriesController`.
+2. Return to the main `VehiclesIndex` page.
+There is a bug with the efficiency calculation in the `Vehicles/FuelEntriesController`.
 You can easily see the exception in the Rails server log when you click a "Calculate" button on one of the vehicles in the UI.
 Let's fix this bug.

+3. Lastly, refactor `VehicleCard` to extract a more generic `Card` implementation for the `/ui` component library.
+This will allow us to reuse the card component in other places in the app.